hermodapp/api/README.md

 cargo r | bunyan # Compiles and runs the project, piping log output to the Bunyan formatter TEST_LOG=true cargo t | bunyan # Runs tests with logging, piping output to Bunyan

-./scripts/stop_db.sh # Stops the PostgresDB Docker container
+./scripts/stop_containers.sh # Stops all running Docker containers

 sqlx mig add YOUR_MIGRATION_NAME # Create a new sqlx migration sqlx mig run # Run your new migration